ansys/pyadditive/doc/source/getting_started/index.rst

 System testing on localhost
 ---------------------------

-Install `docker-compose <https://docs.docker.com/compose/>`_, if necessary.
+Install the `docker-compose <https://docs.docker.com/compose/>`_ package, if necessary.
-Start the server using the following command from the root folder of the project.
+Start the server by running this command from the root folder of the project:

 .. code:: bash

    docker compose up

-Open a jupyter notebook in VS Code and execute it or start jupyter lab using the following commands.
+Open a Jupyter notebook in Visual Studio Code and execute it.

+Or, use these commands to start `JupyterLab <https://pypi.org/project/jupyterlab/>`_:

 .. code:: bash